kahnwong/docs.karnwong.me/docs/knowledge-base/resources/data-science.md

 - [Great Expectations](https://github.com/great-expectations/great_expectations) - Always know what to expect from your data.

 ### Resources
+- [Data Stack](https://www.moderndatastack.xyz/stacks) - Learn how some of the most amazing companies in the world are organising their data stack.
+Learn more about the tools that they are using and why.

+### Resources
 - [PySpark Style Guide](https://github.com/palantir/pyspark-style-guide)

 ## Data Science